-As a G Suite administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.
+As an administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.

-For example, users can intentionally turn encryption off, but you can set up a rule that overrides this action.
-You can also set up rules that ensure messages are encrypted when certain patterns are detected, such as credit card numbers.
+For example, users can choose to turn off encryption, but you can set up a rule to override this action.
+You can also set up rules to encrypt messages that contain content that you define, for example credit card numbers.